hanishkvc/prgs-docs-spreadsheetkvc/README.md

 :rcopyasis which copies a block of cells as is, ie dont change cell addresses in =expressions, implemented.

 :rclear clears the contents of the cells specified.

+Any looping in the =expression calculations is now trapped, tagged and stopped.